panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 The environment variables are not available at runtime in a browser.
 But modern bundlers like Vite and webpack can expose certain variables.

-For example, Vite exposes the current running mode of the application using `import.meta.env.MODE`.
+For example, Vite exposes the current running mode using `import.meta.env.MODE`.
 In webpack `EnvironmentPlugin` lets you expose the necessary variables.

+*What env variables do you find useful during runtime?*